Last updated October 10th, 2018.

 Market psychology can be a very powerful tool.
 Traders usually just wonder if they should buy or sell a stock.
 Instead, you should ask yourself “what are others doing?”.

-Being a smarter investor will help you succeed in Asia’s emerging economies.
+Becoming a smarter investor and learning how not to follow the herd will help you succeed in Asia’s emerging economies.

 Skip the Next Western Recession